By Ashok Prasad, Founder, Niyyam

 - Consistent returns

-Active Funds:
+Active Funds

 - Potential to outperform

-Best Strategy:
+Best Approach

-- Use passive funds as core
+Use passive funds as a core and active funds for growth.

 Step 7: Increase Investment Over Time

-Better Approach:
+Better Approach

-- Increase SIP by 5%–10% every year
+Increase SIP by 5–10% every year.

-- Beat inflation
+- Helps beat inflation

-- Build a larger retirement corpus
+- Builds a larger corpus

 Step 8: Rebalance Your Portfolio

-Over time, your allocation changes.
+Over time, your portfolio allocation changes.

-- Portfolio becomes riskier
+Equity grows faster → Portfolio becomes riskier

 How to Rebalance Your Mutual Fund Portfolio (When, Why & How – 2026 Guide)